dpkp/kafka-python/docs/compatibility.rst

 expected to work with newer broker releases as well.

 Although kafka-python is tested and expected to work on recent broker versions, not all features are supported.
-Specifically, transactional producer/consumer support is not fully implemented.
+Please see github open issues for feature tracking.
 PRs welcome!

 kafka-python is tested on python 2.7, and 3.8-3.13.